gabstopper/stonesoft-aws/README.md

 + -y <yaml file>: File to pull credential and configuration information from

-+ -n: no log (good for devops deploys where you want to suppress output) - will still log ERROR
++ -l: no log (good for devops deploys where you want to suppress output) - will still log ERROR

 + -d: delete existing VPC and running instances using menu prompt